 Train for the trip

-Most dogs love going out for rides but a lot of them also get sick pretty

-  easily.
-Don’t head for a long, ambitious road trip until your fur baby gets some

-  travel training.
-Weeks prior to the trip, take them out for drives that cover

-  more distances each time.
-When the day of your big trip comes, your pooch will

-  be more than ready.
+Most dogs love going out for rides but a lot of them also get sick pretty easily.
+Don’t head for a long, ambitious road trip until your fur baby gets some travel training.
+Weeks prior to the trip, take them out for drives that cover more distances each time.
+When the day of your big trip comes, your pooch will be more than ready.

 Make sure that your dog has finished all treatments and vaccinations.
-Different

-  states have varying requirements for traveling pets so it’s best to cover all
+Different states have varying requirements for travelling pets so it’s best to cover all the bases.

-  the bases.

-  As fun as it is for you, the change of scenery and routine can cause distress to

-  your pet.
-One way to lessen this stress is by bringing their favorite treats or

-  by preparing their favorite meal.
-This is not the best time to try out that new

-  brand.
-You don’t want Fido hating you now when you’re supposed to ride out into

-  the sunset together.
+As fun as it is for you, the change of scenery and routine can cause distress to your pet.
+One way to lessen this stress is by bringing their favourite treats or by preparing their favourite meal.
+This is not the best time to try out that new brand.
+You don’t want Fido hating you now when you’re supposed to ride out into the sunset together.

 Doggy first aid

 Dogs should have first aid kits, too.
 When caravanning with dogs, don’t forget to bring their vitamins, medicines, and while we’re at it, their grooming tools.
 Nothing like sick or smelly Fido to bring the mood down, not only for you but for your dog as well.

 Don’t forget to bring the registration, vaccination, and deworming papers for your dog.
 As we stated above, certain states have requirements.
 They will be checked in some places.
 This will come in handy in cases of emergency too.